WilliamCJacobsen/Nerdbank/README.md

 2. Set the redirect url to http://localhost:3000.

 ## Installation
+1. run `npm ci` or `npm i`

-1. run `cp .template.env .env` in the terminal at the root dir.
+2. run `cp .template.env .env` in the terminal at the root dir.
-2. Add _CLIENT_SECRET_, and _CLIENT_ID_ to the .env file from https://developer.sparebank1.no/#/.
+3. Add _CLIENT_SECRET_, and _CLIENT_ID_ to the .env file from https://developer.sparebank1.no/#/.
-3. Add which finInst you are using to the .env file _FINANCIAL_INSTITUTION_.
+4. Add which finInst you are using to the .env file _FINANCIAL_INSTITUTION_.
 The institution is found on the getting started page visited in Step: Access to the API.
-4. There are also two States that needs to be added to the .env. _AUTHENTICATE_STATE_ and _TOKEN_STATE_. _AUTHENTICATE_STATE_ can be found on step 2 of getting started. _TOKEN_STATE_ is on step 3.
+5. There are also two States that needs to be added to the .env. _AUTHENTICATE_STATE_ and _TOKEN_STATE_. _AUTHENTICATE_STATE_ can be found on step 2 of getting started. _TOKEN_STATE_ is on step 3.

 ```
 https://api-auth.sparebank1.no/oauth/authorize